 If you come across a camisole without padding in the shelf bra, it is relatively easy to fix this dilemma.
-Buy some bra pad inserts from online, or in-store, to add yourself.
+Buy some bra pad inserts online or in-store to add it yourself or opt for the self-adhesive bras without straps or back.
 This way you can customize your padding to your specifications.

 Tip: If you aren’t a fan of padding but are looking for something to hide your nipples, try pasties!

-With this being an all around comfortable and convenient garment to wear, it's a popular choice to wear for numerous occasions.
+With shelf bras — both the built-in and the platform bra — being an all around comfortable and convenient garment to wear, it's a popular choice to wear for numerous occasions.
 But, who should actually wear them?

 Small cup sizes that don’t need copious amounts of support usually find the built-in bra to be a dream.
 It offers a freedom to wear this item in multiple low-impact situations.
 It also allows for a break from the traditional constricting, underwire biting, tight strapped support systems found in standard bras and top rated push up bras for A cup!

 While women ranging from A-C will be able to wear pretty much any variety that this bra comes in, bigger chested women like those who wear supportive push up bras for plus size boobs will likely need to be more selective.
 Rather than only looking for a cami that includes a thin lining for the bra, look for ones with padding and a thicker band.
 Some are designed with structured cups inside, and these can help in keeping the girls up throughout the day!

 If you still need more support, try wearing a normal bra as a main base under the cami.
 This sort of defeats the purpose of buying a shirt with a built-in bra, though it can work if needed.